Strategy11/formidable-forms/readme.txt

 * Set the default styling to use grids since most browsers support it now.
 * Fix: On some sites, permissions were preventing a form from being created from a template.
 * Fix: The button colors were overriding eachother with some settings.

-= 4.05.02 =
-* New: Added frm_message_placement hook to show the form message below the form
-* New: New classes that can be used in the 'form class' setting: frm_plain_success (Removes styling from the success message) and frm_below_success (Movs the success message below the form).
-* Add Formidable back to the admin bar.
-This is now a setting if the default WordPress v5.2+ behavior is desired.
-* Fix: Reiew requests were added to the inbox too frequently with sites with multiple admins.
-* Fix: Elementor conflict by using the glost $post in the admin area.
-* Fix: The color picker position in the styling settings was off for some options.

 <a href="https://raw.githubusercontent.com/Strategy11/formidable-forms/master/changelog.txt">See changelog for all versions</a>